Michele Kang: London City Lionesses

-London City Lionesses was formed in 2019 as an independent women's football club and competed in the Women's Championship, the second-highest division of women's football in England.
+London City Lionesses were originally Millwall Lionesses but broke away from Millwall in 2019 to become an independent women's football club and competed in the Women's Championship, the second-highest division of women's football in England.
 It was owned by entrepreneurs Anthony and Diane Culligan, with Diane serving as chairwoman and running the club's operations.
 In June 2023, all the club's players sent a collective message to owner Diane Culligan asking her to sell the club or raise additional investment, citing financial instability, a lack of players signed for the upcoming season, and the lack of a permanent manager.

 On 15 December 2023, the Lionesses announced that Kang had acquired the club for an undisclosed price.
 Following the purchase, the Lionesses hired Jocelyn Prêcheur (formerly of Paris St Germain) as its coach, moved the club to Hayes Lane in Bromley, and announced plans for a dedicated training center at Aylesford in Kent.
 They finished the 2023–24 season in eighth position.
 The club's opening match of the 2024–25 Women's Championship, a 1–1 draw against Newcastle United W.F.C., drew a club-record 1,781 attendees.
 Experienced players were recruited, including Kosovare Asllani, captain of Sweden's national team, Sofia Jakobsson, and Saki Kumagai, captain of Japan's national team.

 On 4 May 2025, the Lionesses got a point in a 2–2 draw against Birmingham City which secured them at the top of the 2024–25 table, earning promotion to the Women's Super League, the top tier in English football.
 Kang carried the trophy and celebrated with the players on the pitch as the team became the first independent (not affiliated with men's teams) club to compete in WSL.
-She said:As an independent team, to accomplish this in one year, is proof that with proper investment and resources anything is possible.
-This is proof, we are only going up.

-In September 2025, planning approval was granted for a new training and performance complex in Ditton, Kent, for the London City Lionesses under Michele Kang's ownership.

-The project will transform the club’s 28-acre Cobdown Park site into a world-class Cobdown Performance Center, featuring a dedicated first-team base, upgraded academy infrastructure, a community-level 3G pitch, and new facilities such as modern changing rooms and medical space.
+In June 2024, Kang acquired Cobdown Park in Ditton, Kent, and used it as a training ground for the Lionesses and its academy teams.
+In September 2025, the Tonbridge and Malling Borough Council approved the plan for constructing the club's training center of the highest standard.
+The project will transform the club's 28-acre site into a world-class Cobdown Performance Center, featuring a dedicated first-team base, upgraded academy infrastructure, a community-level 3G pitch, and new facilities such as modern changing rooms and medical space.
 Construction is expected to begin in 2026, with an opening planned for 2027.
 The development is also projected to create over 50 permanent jobs and inject more than £1 million annually into the local Kent economy.